Ideation: Generating Business Ideas

 • Just copying someone else's model

-"We'll Get Users First, Monetize Later"
+"We'll Get Users First, Monetise Later"

 • Only works for social networks with strong network effects